 Being an employee

 After a decision has been made to admit a doctoral student to postgraduate education, it is decided to employ the doctoral student.
-Employment as a doctoral student refers to the time that is deemed necessary for the completion of the doctoral studies, which at most corresponds to a full-time doctoral program for four years.
+Employment as a doctoral student refers to the time that is deemed necessary for the completion of the doctoral studies, which at most corresponds to a full-time doctoral programme for four years.
 Decision on employment is made by the head of department.
 The decision cannot be appealed to a higher authority.
 Employment is valid until further notice, although at most until a set date (normally when the studies are completed) and never for a period longer than one year from completion of the doctoral degree.
 The first period of employment under a doctoral studentship is for one year.
 At the end of that year, employment is extended with no need to re-apply.
 The employment is usually renewed for one year at a time, provided that the studies progress according to plan.
 When the time expires, the employment is extended without the need to apply for the employment again, however a formal decision on extension must be taken by the department.
-The total period of employment is not permitted to exceed the equivalent of full-time third cycle studies for four years, and can last no longer than eight years in total (the study pace can not be lower than 50%).
+The total period of employment is not permitted to exceed the equivalent of full-time third cycle studies for four years, and can last no longer than eight years in total (the study pace can not be lower than 50 %).

 A doctoral student can to a limited extent work with other than his or her own doctoral studies, on behalf of the employing department.
 This can be, for example, teaching (holding a course or supervising students at the bachelor's and master's level), or administrative work.
 This is called departmental duties.
 Such work may not exceed twenty percent of full-time employment.
 The doctoral student is compensated with extra time for studies as a result of assignments that involve departmental duties.
 The employment period can thus be extended to a maximum of five years full-time.
 However, the total employment period can be longer in special cases.
 In such cases, the period of employment is extended for a time equivalent to that of absence due to special circumstances.
 (Special circumstances can include parental leave, sick leave, military service, elected office within employee or student organisations or departmental duties.)